 Cicadas are a type of insect that on any summer day in most places in North America, can be heard calling from the treetops.
 If you’re like many people, you may have heard of them, but know little more than that they make a lot of noise!
 Here are some interesting things about them:

-1 Cicadas hold two records in the insect world–they make the loudest sound and are the longest lived.
+1 Cicadas hold two records in the insect world–they make the loudest sound and are the longest lived insects in North America.
 It’s the males who are responsible, calling with all they’ve got in hopes of attracting a mate.
 The calls of some cicadas can reach 120 decibels and can be heard up to one mile away!

 3. Cicadas are found on every continent with over 3000 species.
 However, North America is the only place that the Periodical or 17-Year Cicada resides.
 In NA there are 7 species of periodical cicadas.

 4. Like most insects, cicadas begin their lives as eggs.
 Females insect the eggs into small saplings at the tops of trees.
-When the eggs hatch into larvae 6-10 weeks later, they fall to the forest floor and burrow under the ground 6-10 inches where they will remain for either 13 or 17 years, depending on their species.
+When the eggs hatch into larvae 6-10 weeks later, they fall to the forest floor and burrow under the ground 6-10 inches where they will remain for a number of years depending on species–from one to 13 or 17 years.

 6. Periodical cicadas reach astonishing populations, sometimes with 1.5 million per acre!

 8. Despite widespread belief otherwise, periodical cicadas are actually beneficial to the ecology of a region.
 As larvae they aerate the soil and as adults their egg-laying acts as a natural pruning for trees that results in greater numbers of fruits the following year.
 In addition, their mass emergence turns over large amounts of soil and their decaying bodies return valuable nitrogen and nutrients to the soil.